 Wil Murray: You assemble a team and start making level maps.
 These are as helpful in-game as they are in real life.
 With those done, we play the game for about a week.
 Then we request an exhaustive list of assets from the developers—it's usually way more than we know we'll get.
 But if we don't create it, no one will.
 There were plenty of things in Dark Souls that the community wouldn't have known if we hadn't printed it.

 EpicNameBro: We do our best not to waste FromSoft's time and resources, and From knows that when we ask for an asset, we really need it.
 Everyone on the guide team has to be comfortable with debugging features and willing to do our own tests.
 We dig into the guts of the game, figure out how it works, decide what we want to say about it, and then have FromSoft check what we're doing.

 What kind of hours were you putting in, the first time around?

-WM: We switched on what debugging tools we could and would aim to get through the game 20 times a day, until we were sure we'd got absolutely everything.
-We only had two weeks and we had to figure out half of the content, at least, on our own.
-We didn't get all the armour and weapon upgrade stats, like you normally would.
-So we had two guys taking it in turns to upgrade all their equipment – and they would do that all day long, for three days solid.
+WM: We switched on what debugging tools we could and would aim to get through the game twenty times a day, until we were sure we'd got absolutely everything.
+We only had two weeks, and we had to figure out half of the content, at least, on our own.
+We didn't get all the armor and weapon upgrade stats, like you normally would.
+So we had two guys taking it in turns to upgrade all their equipment—and they would do that all day long, for three days solid.